gridironzone/gridiron-core/templates/pair_bonded_template/README.md

-# Astroport Pair Bonded Template
+# Gridiron Pair Bonded Template

-Pair bonded template is an implementation of pair with bonded assets(e.g. ASTRO-xASTRO, MARS-xMARS, and other tokens that are correlated but have an increasing exchange rate compared to the other token).
+Pair bonded template is an implementation of pair with bonded assets(e.g. GRID-xGRID, MARS-xMARS, and other tokens that are correlated but have an increasing exchange rate compared to the other token).
-Use [Pair ASTRO-xASTRO](/contracts/pair_astro_xastro/) as example of template implementation.
+Use [Pair GRID-xGRID](/contracts/pair_grid_xgrid/) as example of template implementation.

 ## InstantiateMsg